Correction: This article originally described the dugong population in Okinawa as extinct. It is in fact critically endangered.

 About 100,000 dugongs remain worldwide, Helene Marsh, a professor at James Cook University in Australia, told the New York Times.
 But in many countries their outlook is bleak or unclear.

 The International Union for Conservation of Nature’s Red List classifies the species as “vulnerable”.
-They are already extinct in Mauritius, Taiwan and Okinawa.
+They are already extinct in Mauritius and Taiwan and the Japanese population appears to be worryingly small.
 The same fate may befall other populations.

 “I think the dugong will go extinct in many places in its range,” Marsh told China Dialogue Ocean.
 But Chinese conversationists aren’t waiting for the axe to fall.
 At China’s only dugong reserve, in Guangxi, experts are working to restore seagrass meadows in the hope of a dugong return.